Deadondev/Cozis-Offworld-Wares/README.md

 # Cozis-Offworld-Wares

-Hideous Destructor mod I made, adds a musket, more soonish
+A Hideous Destructor addon that adds various offworld items, including Muskets, Magical Rum and more!
+See our wiki for more in-depth documentation.